 - Applications will be accepted on a rolling basis with flexible start and end dates.

 - Internships may be applied toward school credit or community service.
-However, you do not need to be a student to apply.

 - This is an unpaid internship.
 Interns are responsible for their own food, housing and transportation to events.
 Animal Outlook does not provide funding for relocation.

 Apply NOW for Fall 2020: Send an email to email@example.com with your resume and a cover letter that includes a statement of interest, your preferred start and end dates for the internship, your weekday availability, and full- or part-time position preference.
 Incomplete applications will not be considered.